COVID-19 Reinforces the Need for Intelligent, Data-Driven Supply Chain Systems for Faster and Effective Decision-Making

 A Supply Chain Platform for Faster, Effective Decision-Making

-A data-driven, AI-powered supply chain platform can help you with real-time visibility to respond swiftly to disruptions.
+A data-driven, AI-powered supply chain management software platform can help you with real-time visibility to respond swiftly to disruptions.
 GEP NEXXE™ is one such platform built on a big data, artiﬁcial intelligence and machine learning foundation that can trigger real-time alerts based on public data feeds.
 Supply chains can then proactively take measures to avoid the disruption.

 With GEP NEXXE, manufacturers with global supply chains, not only in China, can receive alerts in the Control Tower of likely disruptions in the supply flow.
 The alerts will advise on a variety of courses of actions to let professionals shift sourcing to alternative regions.